yugabyte/ybu/TFE/YBU-59/YBU-59.md

 Here are the steps to edit the properties of the exisitng route table:

 * In the left sidebar, in Virtual Private Cloud, select **Your VPCs**.
-* In Filter VPCS, enter the name of your VPC, e.g, `vpc-SLUE-use1`.
+* In Filter VPCs, enter the name of your VPC, e.g., `vpc-SLUE-use1`.
 * In the list view, select your VPC row.
 * In the tabs view, in the Details tab,in Main route table, select the route table link.
 * In Route tables, select **Actions → View details**.